jesyblue/charger-power-monitor/project_info.md

 by E-gadget Iasi"
-on the next line wifi status then IP addres of the device. use template for boot screen : boot_screen_template.png Setup INA219 to the fastet sampling rate. send data to the web page in the fastest way. make the web part code on a separate file "index_html.h" use base64 encoding to atach the favicon.png in the HTML. use favicon.png for that.
+on the next line wifi status then IP addres of the device. use template for boot screen : boot_screen_template.png

+Setup INA219 to the fastet sampling rate. send data to the web page in the fastest way. make the web part code on a separate file "index_html.h" use base64 encoding to atach the favicon.png in the HTML. use favicon.png for that. create "firmware" directory and use to save all code files